Using Playwright with Scrnify for Advanced Screenshot Workflows

 if (error.response) {

-console.error(`API Error (${error.response.status}):`,
+console.error(`API Error (${error.response.status}):`, Buffer.from(error.response.data).toString())

 } else {

-console.error('Error taking SCRNIFY screenshot:', error.message);
+console.error('Error taking SCRNIFY screenshot:', error.message)

 }

-throw error;
+throw error

 }